-As of December 31, 2021, we had not used any of the net proceeds from our initial public offering.
-We have invested the net proceeds from the offering in a variety of capital preservation investments, including short-term investment grade interest bearing instruments and U.S. government securities.
-There has been no material change in our planned use of the net proceeds from the offering as described in the final prospectus for our initial public offering filed with the SEC pursuant to Rule 424(b) under the Securities Act.
+We have invested the remaining net proceeds from the offering in a variety of capital preservation investments, including short-term investment grade interest bearing instruments and U.S. government securities.
+There has been no material change in our planned use of the net proceeds from the offering as described in the final prospectus for our IPO filed with the SEC pursuant to Rule 424(b) under the Securities Act.